csj1012/thinktank-docs/docs/wordpress.md

 ## Local Dev: Create a new WP site

 1. Create DB in XAMPP.
-2. [With the `lampp` volume mounted](stack.md?id=mount-lampp-volume), create a new folder for your project in `htdocs` (`/Users/thinktank/.bitnami/YOURUSERNAME/machines/xampp/volumes/root/htdocs`).
+2. [With the `lampp` volume mounted](stack.md?id=mount-lampp-volume), create a new folder for your project in XAMPP's `htdocs` folder (`/Users/thinktank/.bitnami/YOURUSERNAME/machines/xampp/volumes/root/htdocs`).
 3. Download a fresh Wordpress installation from wordpress.org.
 Put it in the new folder you created.
+(Unzip the .zip into `htdocs/foo`)
 4. Edit wp-config-sample.php:
 - Put in the DB config.
 - Copy/paste the security things from the link in the coments.